 - Most contact form plugins won’t work

 Basically, if the plugin/feature relies on something “dynamic” and/or accessing your WordPress site’s database, it’s going to stop working when you convert your site to static HTML

-If you still want to have these features on your static site, you can consider the following workarounds.
-You can use…
+If you still want these features on your static site, consider the following workarounds.
+You can use

 You’ll want to set these services up on your WordPress site before you continue.